New to EU Exams?

 Eligibility Checks

 This is the phase of the competition where the declarations made in the application are checked against the uploaded supporting documents.
-However, your eligibility will ONLY BE CHECKED IF YOU*:
+Eligibility standards can vary from competition to competition that is why it is imperative to study the Notice of Competition to become familiar with the particular eligibility criteria of your specific competition.

-• Reached the pass mark on the CBT
+• Reach the pass mark on the CBT

-• Reached the passmark and have one of the highest scores on the MCQ (EU Knowledge or Field-Related)
+• Reach the pass mark and have one of the highest scores on the MCQ (EU Knowledge or Field-Related)

-• Reached the pass mark on the Case Study Exam
+• Reach the pass mark on the Written Test

 Reserve List